The limitless First Incompleteness Theorem: The structure

+\begin{lemma} Let $T$ be a consistent RE theory.
+If $T$ tolerates $\mathbf{R}$, then $T$ is hereditarily undecidable. \end{lemma} \begin{proof} Suppose $T$ tolerates $\mathbf{R}$, but $T$ is not hereditarily undecidable.
+Then there exists a sub-theory $S$ of $T$ with the same language as $T$ such that $S$ is decidable.
+Since $T$ tolerates $\mathbf{R}$, $S$ tolerates $\mathbf{R}$.
+By Theorem \ref{Cobham thm}, $S$ is undecidable, which leads to a contradiction. \end{proof}

+Proposition \ref{main key thm}(1) is due to Shoenfield (see Theorem 4.9 in \cite{PV}).
+For completeness, we give full details of the properties of the theory $T_{\mathbf{d}}$ in Proposition \ref{main key thm}.

-\begin{theorem}[Shoenfield, \cite{Shoenfield 58}] For any r.e. set $A$, there is a consistent r.e. theory $T$ having one non-logical symbol that has the same Turing degree as $A$, and $T$ is essentially undecidable if $A$ is not recursive. \end{theorem} \begin{proof} Pick the pair $(B, C)$ of r.e. sets from $A$ as constructed in Theorem \ref{Shoenfield first}.
-Now we define the theory $T_{(B,C)}={\sf J}+ \{\Phi_n: n\in B\} + \{\neg\Phi_n: n\in C\}$.
+\begin{proposition} Let $A$ be a RE set with Turing degree $\mathbf{d}$.
+Then we can effectively find a consistent RE theory $T_{\mathbf{d}}$ having one non-logical symbol such that \begin{enumerate}[(1)] \item $T_{\mathbf{d}}$ has the same Turing degree as $A$, and $T_{\mathbf{d}}$ is Turing persistent (see Theorem 4.9 in \cite{PV}); \item $T_{\mathbf{d}}\lhdneq\mathbf{R}$; \item If $A$ is not recursive, then $T_{\mathbf{d}}$ is $\sf RI$. \end{enumerate} \end{proposition} \begin{proof} Suppose $A$ is a RE set with Turing degree $\mathbf{d}$, $(B, C)$ is the disjoint pair of RE sets effectively constructed from $A$ as in Theorem \ref{Shoenfield first}.